syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Getting-Started.md

-4. Click New Connection.
+4.Click New Connection.
 The Add Connection dialog box will be displayed.